-Payments to the value of £27,851 (£26,521 in 2014/15) were made to Penburn Construction, a local company of which Councillor Sakib is a Director.
+During the year payments to the value of £27,851 (£26,521 in 2014/15) were made to Penburn Construction, a local company of which Councillor Sakib is a Director.
 All procurement of goods and services is subject to the Council's financial procedure rules and the Councillor was not involved in any decision relating to these transactions.

-In September 2015, the Council completed the freehold disposal of properties at 19/21 Carr Road, Nelson and in November 2015, the freehold disposal of 23/25 Market Square, Nelson to the YB Partnership Ltd, of which Cllr N Younis is a Director for a total consideration of £134,500.
+During the year the Council completed the freehold disposal of properties at 19/21 Carr Road, Nelson and 23/25 Market Square, Nelson to the YB Partnership Ltd, of which Cllr N Younis is a Director for a total consideration of £134,500.